 A: I love all types of weddings and enjoy the challenge of making each and every one of the weddings I plan as unique and special as my clients.
 I am a renowned luxury wedding planner in Colorado and Lake Tahoe.
 I understand what it takes to make a special event, special.
-No cookie-cutter weddings here.
-Most of my weddings are destination weddings.
+Because I’m considered a Master Wedding Planner, there are no cookie-cutter weddings here at JoAnn Moore Weddings and Events.
+Most of my weddings are actually destination weddings!
 My clients are traveling from outside the town, state, or country.
 As a result, I sometimes need to have 3:00 a.m.
 Skype calls with clients.
 I like to learn about their wedding vision and which details are important to the couple.
 I’m privileged to work in the great outdoors including mountain tops, ranches, and acreage without infrastructure—all spaces that can bring fun challenges.
 I do work in some amazing hotels, ballrooms, private homes, clubhouse venues, and mountain cabins as well.
 I’ve been extremely fortunate to have had the opportunity to work in some of the most breathtaking locations with views highlighting Mother Nature’s best work.
-I can’t say enough about how hard my team of wedding professionals work, but the results are worth every second of it.
+I can’t say enough about how hard my team of wedding professionals works, but the results are worth every second of it.
 Plus, to have my clients and their family and friends vow to return to the mountains again because the wedding we planned was the best wedding they had ever attended—it makes my day perfect!

 Q: What kind of couples do you typically work with?